SLN 10205, TTh 1:00-2:20, SAV 264

 Topics in Mathematical Modeling, by K.K.
 Tung.
 Princeton University Press.

 Students are required to have successfully completed AMATH351 or AMATH307, or an equivalent class, and are expected to have knowledge of differential equations.
 Matlab programming is required for homework assignments.

 The Mathematical Contest in Modeling

 Matlab and computing resources in Instructional Computing Lab, B022 Communications

 |Homework||Due Date||Solution||Sample Program|

 |Homework4 Starter Code Registration Link||February 12th, 1:00pm||Leaderboard|

 |Homework6||March 5th, 1:00pm|

 There is no exam.
 Homework assignments count for 60% of the grade.
 Final group project counts for 40% of the grade.

-Final group project can be done individually or in groups of at most three.
-Each group should submit a project proposal before July 26th.
-The final report should be a well-typed paper summerizing the work you have done, and will be due on August 25th.
+Final group project can be done individually or in groups of at most five.
+Each group should submit a project proposal before Feb.
+17th.
+The final report should be a well-typed paper summerizing the work you have done, and will be due on March 13th.